MetaIdea/telegram-bot-lua/README.md

 #MetaIdea Fork Description

 With this fork I'm providing a ready to use precompiled pack for WINDOWS x64.
 Since it seems impossible to get thos telegram bot easily working with luarocks I took all the hard work on me and compiled the libs (like ssl, libssl, libcrypto) manually for windows x64.
 The release is cleanly organized with just 3 components in the root folder:
-1. start.bat file to start the server, 2. server.lua that contains all your telegram bot server code and 3. lua folder that contains all the dependencies.
+1. start.bat file to start the server
+2. server.lua that contains all your telegram bot server code
+3. lua folder that contains all the dependencies.
 There is also a server_advanced.lua with some more extensive codings.
 Use the server.lua for a minimal example to start with.

 # Here is the original project readme, MetaIdea end: